sanjay0208/django-orm-app/README.md

 ## RESULT
-A Django application has been created that can be used to store and retrieve data from the database using Object Relational Mapping(ORM).
+Thus a Django application to store and retrieve data from a database using Object Relational Mapping(ORM) is developed.